EverScriptLang/EverScript/readme.md

 You are free to open issues or pull requests.
 I'm not the best at Java, so I would highly appreciate it if you could suggest some places where the codebase could be improved.

-Also open to people that would like to be active contributors for EverScript.
-The development team is currently just me and a friend that refactors code and helps out with documentation (still to come).
+Also, I am open to people that would like to be active contributors for EverScript.
+The development team is currently just me, and a friend that refactors code and helps out with the documentation (still to come).